-A hard drive video recorder is also more commonly known as a digital video recorder or DVR or personal video recorder or PVR and is used to record digital television content.
+A hard drive video recorder is also more commonly known as a digital video recorder or DVR or personal video recorder or PVR and used to record digital television content.

-Hard drives are very convenient for storing video for a number of reasons.
-First of all, the capacity of this type of storage medium is very high and cost effective.
+Hard drives are convenient for storing video for a several reasons.
+First, the capacity of this type of storage medium is very high and cost effective.
 It allows for the storage of many hours of digital and high definition video content and the capacity of these units is increasing every year.
-Hard drives allow fast random access to the content and so it is not necessary to fast forward or rewind to find a program.
-The recorded programs are listed in a menu and can be accessed quickly by simply selecting the recorded program from the list.
+Hard drives allow fast random access to the content and so it is not necessary to fast forward or rewind to find a program as was the need for VHS tapes and VCRs.
+A menu lists recorded programs and the recordings are quickly accessible by simply selecting the recorded program from the list.
 Also, when watching a video, the fast forward or rewind functions are much quicker than the sometimes long wait times associated with VHS tape technology.

-Hard drive video recorders provide a number of other features other than high recording capacity and the fast search options mentioned above.
-Most are used with a satellite company or cable company programming guide.
-Selecting programs to be recorded and time shifting are very easy, quick, and convenient tasks to perform when using the programming guide.
-The PVR or DVR hard drive also allows the pausing of live TV or the rewinding of a program in order to replay any parts that have been missed or simply to replay interesting scenes.
-Hard drive video recorders can also be used to record a program and start watching it after it has started and while it is still recording.
-Of course, when programs are recorded, commercials can be skipped and some units actually are programmed to do this automatically.
+Hard drive video recorders provide several other features other than high recording capacity and the fast search options mentioned above.
+Most are affiliated with a satellite company or cable company programming guide.
+Selecting the recording of programs and possibly time shifting them are very easy, quick, and convenient tasks to perform when using the programming guide.
+The PVR or DVR hard drive also allows the pausing of live TV or the rewinding of a program to replay any missed parts or simply to replay interesting scenes.
+Hard drive video recorders can also record a program and start watching it after it has started and while it is still recording.
+In some cases when recording programs, skipping commercials is an option and some units are programmed to do this automatically.